- Rheumatoid Arthritis Slideshow Pictures

 What causes and contagious of Behçet's syndrome?

 The cause of Behçet's syndrome is not known.
 The disease is relatively rare but is more frequent and severe in patients from the Eastern Mediterranean and Asia than those of European descent.
-Both inherited (genetic) and environmental factors, such as microbe infections, are suspected to be factors that contribute to the development of Behçet's.
-Behçet's is not proven to be contagious.
+Both inherited (genetic) and environmental factors, such as microbial infections, are suspected to be factors that contribute to the development of Behçet's.
+Behçet's is not known to be contagious.